enricomoresco/Software-and-Computing-Repository/README.md

-Finally we can write our nu equation discretized
+Finally we can write our eta equation discretized

 ![nu](https://github.com/enricomoresco/Software-and-Computing-Repository/blob/main/Figures/nu.gif)

-The discretization of the NS equations runs in the same staggering problem encountered in the discretization of the basin-level-equation but we should convert our nu derivative terms from the pressure grid to the velocity one so we can write the derivatives:
+The discretization of the NS equations runs in the same staggering problem encountered in the discretization of the basin-level-equation but we should convert our eta derivative terms from the pressure grid to the velocity one so we can write the derivatives:

 ![d_eta_dx](https://github.com/enricomoresco/Software-and-Computing-Repository/blob/main/Figures/d_eta_dx.gif)